-The effect on deferred tax assets and liabilities of a change in tax rates or laws is recognized in income in the period that the change in tax rates or laws is enacted.
+The effect on deferred tax assets and liabilities of a change in tax rates or laws is enacted.
 A valuation allowance is provided to reduce the amount of deferred tax assets if it is considered more likely than not that some portion or all of the deferred tax assets will not be realized.
 As of December 31, 2022, the Company had a full valuation allowance of \$8,033.
 During the year ended December 31, 2023, the Company released the valuation allowance previously recorded on its deferred tax assets.
 The Company concluded that, due to its established historical cumulative positive income before income taxes plus permanent differences for the recent years, projections of future taxable income, and the reversal of taxable temporary differences, the realization of the deferred tax assets as of December 31, 2023 is more likely than not.